Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 You have the potential for hundreds of new sedum plants using this method of propagation, as each leaf on your existing sedum could potentially become a new plant.
 Leaf propagation is faster and more predictable than starting your plants from seeds.

 If you have a gardening heating pad, try and keep the bottom of the tray or pot at about 75 degrees Fahrenheit.
 Spray frequently with water to maintain adequate humidity levels.
-Or, you can cover your tray or pot with clear plastic.
+You can also cover your tray or pot with clear plastic.

 The leaves should be well rooted after about two to three weeks, with new plantlets forming at the base.
 Those new plantlets forming around the stem are used to transplant and the old leaf can now be discarded.